 Lessons are really only limited by your creativity.
 In Social Studies, students could work in small groups and create an Iroquois village.
 Math classes might use the game to learn about area and perimeter by creating a house, garden, and pool -- and supplying the correct dimensions.
 Whether you need technical tips or great ideas to enhance learning, ask your students; they'll be your most valuable resource.Continue reading Show less

-Minecraft: Education Edition takes everything teachers love about Minecraft and adds new collaboration tools, classroom controls, and more.
+Minecraft: Education Edition takes everything teachers love about Minecraft and adds new collaboration tools, classroom controls, and more (now also available on the iPad, Android, and Chromebook).
 The Classroom mode gives teachers a map view of the world and the ability to interact with the students in one central location; if a student wanders away from the group, the teacher can easily bring the avatar (student) back to the working area.
 Teachers can create "chalkboards" of different sizes to display their learning objectives within the game, as well as non-playable characters (NPCs) to act as guides with links to more information.
 A camera tool has opened up new opportunities, as well.
 Students can now take pictures (and selfies) of their creations and generate a portfolio of their work to show the learning process.
-A newer feature, the Code Builder, lets students use programming to perform tasks in the game.
+Newer features include the Code Builder that lets students use programming to perform tasks in the game, an update that gets students experimenting with introductory chemistry, and the addition of underwater biomes and oceanography content.

 It would be nice if there were more worlds geared toward specific learning objectives and directly linked to lessons -- which vary in quality.
-And while there's no more need to set up a server, the lack of customization mods makes Minecraft: Education Edition seem even more "schoolifed."Continue reading Show less
+And while there's no more need to set up a server, the lack of customization mods makes Minecraft: Education Edition seem even more "schoolified."